Nexmo/station/_tutorials/sending-facebook-messenger-messages-with-messages-api.md

 }
 ```

+You will need to extract the `from.id` value here as this is the ID that you will need to send a reply.

-## Reply to a message
+## Reply to a Facebook message

-You can use the Messages API to respond to the inbound message received from the Facebook User.
+You can then use the Messages API to respond to the inbound message received from the Facebook User.

 Replace the following variables in the example below with actual values: